SuperSwordTW/Distance-Trig-Calc-3d/README.md

 This will give you the result distance with 3-decimal place accuracy.

 ## Accuracy
 $1/sin$ values are saved in a few digits.
-Therefore, if the inputs are substantial, the results would be inaccurate, but mostly in the third decimal place.
+Therefore, if the inputs are substantial, the results would be a little bit inaccurate, but mostly in the third decimal place.
 Overall, some minor errors shouldn't affect its usage.